arnoldle/phplist-plugin-submitByMailPlugin/README.md

 May 10, 2015

 Code development is now complete at this point, but there has been no significant testing done.
-The plugin is NOT READY FOR USE, the code is available here for inspection.
+The plugin is NOT READY FOR USE, the code is made available here for only for inspection.

 Current target dates